How Does the YouTube Algorithm Work in 2023?

 Thus, it has a huge influence on which videos your audience sees on their homepage.

-Beyond that, shares are an organic way to expand your viewership.
+Beyond that, shares are an organic way to expand your channel’s viewership.
 On the one hand, you get the strengthened position of implicit recommendations.
 On the other, direct links to your videos will spread all across the web!

 4. Build Credibility Within Your Niche

 New YouTubers often post videos about anything and everything that piques their interest.
-It’s is an integral part of finding a niche that works for you and connects you with your ideal audience.
+It’s an integral part of finding a niche that works for you and connects you with your ideal audience.